kmab5/gebeta/README.md

 - Socket.IO for real-time communication
 - Basic AI algorithms (the Extreme CPU uses a simplified minimax!)

 Feel free to fork it, break it, fix it, or improve it!
-This is just a hobby project so don't expect perfection 😉
+This is just a hobby project so don't expect perfection 😁

 ## Credits

-Shoutout to Ethiopian culture for this awesome game that's been around for centuries!
-All the code is written by me with lots of ☕ and 🍕.
+Shoutout to Ethiopian culture!

 Enjoy!

-- kmab
+- kmab, Sami